forceedge01/deployer/README.md

 deployer init
 ```

-This will create the deployer.config file in your project, to use/edit this file with deployer run
+This will create the deploy.conf file in your project, to use/edit this file with deployer run

 ```
 deployer use